CDTDigital/CA-ADPQ-Prototype/process-docs/Sprint-3/sprint-3_Summary.md

 **Needs Improvement:**

-  - Unable to have background geo location tracking for Android due to open source restriction by CDT
+  - Unable to implement background geo location tracking for Android based on open source technology
   - Need to work on server stability
   - Pagination for list pages have not been implemented
   - Validations for user input have not been implemented in prototype